HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the good expression “ outside under the tent.”
+I am happy to learn the expression “ lost my grip.”

 ★★★★★